A mission-first roadmap for a growing ministry and its historic campus St. Luke in the Fields Block-wide Redevelopment

 Building on the thoroughness of our team’s upfront planning and our clear and actionable guidance about the site’s development potential, Denham Wolf is now leading the implementation of an extensive and on-mission approach to private development on the Church’s campus.
 Denham Wolf’s Development Services experts guided the process of assembling a project team, which included architectural and legal experts as well as a development partner.
 Toll Brothers was selected as the latter, through a competitive RFP process administered by Denham Wolf; their project, an on-site 75,000 square foot residential building, will include the area’s first affordable units to be built in decades.

 Our team then creatively conceived, persistently negotiated, and then carefully coordinated a 99-year ground-lease between the Church and Toll Brothers.
-In addition, Denham Wolf’s project managers are overseeing all new design and construction on the site, which has included selecting members of the design and construction teams.

 As a result of our engagement, the Church will be able to meet the needs of their growing ministry, establish an endowment to help sustain the institution over the long-term, and generate funding for a new community center.